varoteamulya/Object-Oriented-Design-and-Development-Masters-Project/README.md

 Email:
 The customer gets an email when the car becomes available.
+Do provide correct email id for this feature to work.

 Suggestion:
 The cutsomer can suggest to include some cars by providing manufacturer and model information.